NottingHack/rules/privacy.rst

 RFID Controlled Tool Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you use an RFID controlled tools we collect, process and store information to identify who has  accessed the tool, at what time and for how long.
+When you use an RFID controlled tool we collect, process and store information to identify who has  accessed the tool, at what time and for how long.

 * **Legitimate Interest** - We collect and store information about tool bookings.
 If you book tools your booking information is available to others about the time of the booking via the tool booking calendar.